 So what about Dubai?
 Should you tip in Dubai, or should you not?
 Things are much more relaxed in Dubai.
 Millions of tourists visit here every year.
 There is a mixture of cultures everywhere here.
 So people generally understand and are used to other customs and their conventions.
 For that reason, there is no hard and fast rule.

-Another thing is that, in the UAE, its against the law to add tips to the bill or anything else of that kind other than the price of the food in restaurants.
+Another thing is that, in the UAE, it’s against the law to add tips to the bill or anything else of that kind other than the price of the food in restaurants.
 Still, that doesn’t mean you shouldn’t tip.

-Tipping Culture in the US vs. Dubai
+Tipping Culture in Dubai vs. the US

 It even affects the laws.
 Employers can pay less than minimum wage for workers who get tips.
-Although that is not the case in Dubai, people agree to work at lower wages in hopes of receiving tips.
+Although that is not the case in Dubai, people agree to work at lower salaries in hopes of receiving tips.
 Keep in mind that there is no mandated minimum wage in Dubai.

-How much should I tip
+How much should I tip in Dubai?

-What else can you do instead of tipping in Dubai
+What else can you do instead of tipping in Dubai?

-Whom should you not tip
+Whom should you not tip?